With Drought, New Scrutiny Over Fracking’s Water Use

 NOTE: Updated October 10th with updates in bold.
 Originally published March 31st, 2014.

 California’s historic drought and shrinking water supplies are putting a spotlight on hydraulic fracturing or “fracking” and its thirst for freshwater.
 In other states, the controversial technique is a heavy water consumer, using millions of gallons of freshwater to extract oil or gas from each well.

 In California, fracking uses less water on average than in other states, according to industry data.
-But that trend is shifting, as oil companies make a play for the Monterey Shale, the largest untapped oil resource in the country.
+But that trend is shifting, as oil companies make a play for the Monterey Shale, though to be the largest untapped oil resource in the country.